 What is Ozempic?

-As we highlighted earlier, Ozempic is a drug that lowers blood sugar and A1C levels in people who suffer from type-2 diabetes.
+Ozempic is a drug that lowers blood sugar and A1C levels in people who are dealing with diabetes.
 The medication zeros in on the liver, stopping the vital organ from producing and releasing too much sugar into the system.
 Another key way in which it works is by slowing down the rate at which food leaves the stomach.

 The drug is available in 0.5 mg, 1 mg, or 2 mg forms.
 If accompanied by proper diet and exercise, the drug helps reduce A1C and blood sugar levels in those adults who are suffering from type-2 diabetes.
 The drug is never recommended for children and can only be used by adults over 18 years of age.